-It would be nice if no pesticides were necessary in the garden, but problems do occur.
-Left unattended, insects can ravage leaves, flowers and fruits and diseases will spread quickly.
-When a problem is severe enough to need a control, always reach for the least toxic option first.
-When you need a pesticide, always reach for the least toxic option first.
+It would be nice if no pesticides were necessary for the garden, but problems do occur.
+Left unattended, insects can ravage leaves, flowers and fruits and quickly spread disease.
+When a problem is severe enough to need control, always reach for the least toxic option first.
 That can be removing pests by hand or using an organic pesticide like the ones profiled here.

 Remember, just because a pesticide is organic doesn't mean it does no harm.
-And always follow the label directions.
-Even with organic products, more is not better.
+Always follow the label directions and keep in mind that more is not better, even with organic products.

-Keep a close eye on your garden and try to catch problems early, before they become major.
-If you practice good integrated pest management, with a wide range of plants, good growing conditions, natural predators, like birds and beneficial insects and healthy soil, you should not need to reach for a spray can very often.
+Keep a close eye on your garden and try to catch problems early.
+If you practice good integrated pest management, with a wide range of plants, good growing conditions, natural predators, like birds and beneficial insects and healthy soil, you should not need to reach for a spray very often

 Ingredients: Insecticidal soap is sodium or potassium salts combined with fatty acids